 The improvement of local preparedness is important, since the most valuable help is nearby.
 When disaster strikes, the first people on the scene are neighbours and regional helpers, such as Red Cross volunteers.
 The employees of the national Red Cross or Red Crescent Societies and international aid workers join the chain of aid as required.

-Learn more about the results of development cooperation funded by the Ministry for Foreign Affairs of Finland: Development Cooperation Annual Report 2019
+Learn more about the results of development cooperation funded by the Ministry for Foreign Affairs of Finland: Annual Development Cooperation Report of the Finnish Red Cross (MFA)

 The Finnish Red Cross is a partner of the European Commission's Humanitarian Aid and Civil Protection department (ECHO).
 EU Humanitarian Partnership Certificate 2021 (PDF).